 Ducks and geese will sift the mud through the strainers in their bills, allowing them to absorb all edibles found in the dirt.
 They will continue to work the hole until they are unable to do so.

-Less Prone to Illness
+Ducks and Geese are Less Prone to Illness

 Waterfowl are less prone to illnesses.
 However, this does not imply they are unable to contract common poultry illness.